julio73/salesforce-gateway-connector/README.md

 # Salesforce Gateway Connector
 Scaffolding for building payment gateway connectors within salesforce.

 The repo contains three main classes.
 They illustrate a process for implementing payment gateway connections within Salesforce.
 The native approach offers more security and tighter integration to Salesforce features (eg: testing, custom metadata, etc.).
 All classes use `XYZ` as the namespace.
-The implementation use ApexClass API version `42.0`.
+The implementation uses ApexClass `42.0` API version.

 1 - Interface
 --